alireza-kasraei/git-flow/README.md

 usually branch off from **develop**, must merge back to **develop** and **master**, and we name it with **release-*** naming convention. release branches contain a pre-determined amount of features and  should be deployed to a staging server for QA testing. furthermore they allow for minor bug fixes and preparing meta-data for a release (version number, build dates , ...). by doing all of this work on a release branch, the **develop** branch is cleared to receive features for the next big release.
 The key moment to branch off a new release branch from develop is when develop (almost) reflects the desired state of the new release.
 At least all features that are targeted for the release-to-be-built must be merged in to develop at this point in time.
-All features targeted at future releases may not—they must wait until after the release branch is branched off.
+All features targeted at future releases may notâ€”they must wait until after the release branch is branched off.

-It is exactly at the start of a release branch that the upcoming release gets assigned a version number—not any earlier.
+It is exactly at the start of a release branch that the upcoming release gets assigned a version numberâ€”not any earlier.
 Up until that moment, the develop branch reflected changes for the **next release**, but it is unclear whether that **next release** will eventually become 0.3 or 1.0, until the release branch is started.
-That decision is made on the start of the release branch and is carried out by the project’s rules on version number bumping.
+That decision is made on the start of the release branch and is carried out by the projectâ€™s rules on version number bumping.

 example: